aspose-slides/Aspose.Slides-Documentation/java/release-notes/aspose-slides-for-java/release-notes-2015/aspose-slides-for-java-15-5-0-release-notes/_index.md

 SLIDESJAVA-34858 - Image is improperly rendered in generated thumbnail

-SLIDESJAVA-34857 - Bitmap.

-- throws ImageLoadException: Not enough data in stream.
+SLIDESJAVA-34857 - Bitmap throws ImageLoadException: Not enough data in stream.

-throws ImageLoadException: Not enough data in stream.

 SLIDESJAVA-34854 - rendering pptx notes to html